Environmental issues in Georgia (country)

-Situated in the South Caucasus Region bordered by the Black Sea to the North the Russian Federation to the North, Azerbaijan to the East, Turkey to the Southwest and Armenia to the South, Georgia is a small country supplied with profitable natural resources, heavenly scenes, copious water assets, rich living spaces, and ecosystems that are of local and worldwide significance.
+Situated in the South Caucasus Region bordered by the Black Sea to the West, the Russian Federation to the North, Azerbaijan to the East, Turkey to the Southwest, and Armenia to the South, Georgia is a small country supplied with profitable natural resources, heavenly scenes, copious water assets, rich living spaces, and ecosystems that are of local and worldwide significance.

 Economic development is a reason for the country's welfare, which may affect the environment and natural resources negatively.
 The experience of developed countries has proven that pursuit for economic growth can exacerbate environment and natural resource problems.
 Some major environmental issues include: land and forest degradation, pollution, and waste management that lead to climate change and biodiversity loss.
-Georgia implements policies to alleviate the said environmental problems.
+Georgia implements policies to help alleviate their environmental problems.

 Major issues

 Land and forest degradation

 The Georgian Ministry of Environment Protection and Natural Resources Protection rates 35% of its agricultural land as being degraded and, as per the Ministry of Agriculture, 60% of agrarian land in Georgia is of low or middle production quality.
 Significant drivers of land degradation are overgrazing, unplanned urban sprawling, and deforestation.
 Georgia had a 2018 Forest Landscape Integrity Index mean score of 7.79/10, ranking it 31st globally out of 172 countries.

 Soil erosion processes, although considered natural phenomena, are exacerbated by different kinds of unsustainable human activities.
 Some of these are unsustainable mining and construction (e.g. hydropower infrastructures like Shuakhevi Hydro Power Plant), uncontrolled logging, poorly regulated urbanization, industrial activities in riverbeds, and a lack of compliance with land use regulations and with environmental and hydrological standards.

 Due to the deterioration of land and the overlooked issues regarding the environment, flood control and determent of such periodical calamities caused by landslides and flash floods are imminent.